Carl Feilberg: Later life, death and legacy

-Feilberg was arguably the most prominent political commentator and newspaper editor in Queensland in his time, but he was certainly equally well known in the other Australian colonies.
+Feilberg was a prominent political commentator and newspaper editor in Queensland in his time, and was well-known in other Australian colonies.
 His death in October 1887 was received with an amount of strongly worded obituaries and expressions of grief, which was to remain extraordinary as well as unprecedented for any Queensland journalist of his era.
 (Note: No contemporary Queensland journalist was honoured with this level of attention, in particular not anything as strong worded as these obituaries.
 Indeed hardly any contemporary Premier of Queensland received this level of contemporary attention.)

 His most lasting legacy became the numerous articles he wrote dealing with the most painful issue of all – Queensland's frontier Indigenous policy, Native Police system, and what he continually argued was an urgent need for the government to reform and move to protect the fundamental rights of Indigenous people.

 The memory of this crucial part of Feilberg's writings, however, was to remain victim to the "veil of silence" which covered all issues related to the treatment of Indigenous people in the colonial era for the most part of a century.
 To the extent Feilberg's name was remembered at all, it was for his advocacy of some restrictions being put on Chinese immigration and for him being an early opponent of the Kanaka labour-trade; issues which were clearly viewed as more acceptable by early nineteenth-century Australian historians and record keepers.
 Yet Feilberg's commitment to human rights was hinted at in various ways by some of his obituary writers and close friends.